microsoft/WindowsAppSDK/specs/AppLifecycle/Instancing/AppLifecycle SingleMulti-Instancing.md

 **ProcessId** the process ID of the instance.

-**RedirectActivationTo** same as `RedirectActivationToAsync` except the call is synchronous and does not block the calling code's message queue.
+**RedirectActivationTo** same as `RedirectActivationToAsync` except the call is synchronous and does not block the calling code's message queue because the redirection is ran on a different thread.
 Prefer this method as it works with STA and MTA programs.